Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory

+We now argue why such a mechanism will not result in objective thermalization in closed systems, as is the case for the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final} in Sec.~\ref{Sec3a}).
 The mechanism proposed in Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance} begins with the suggestion that so-called abnormal or anti-thermodynamic states, which under standard unitary time evolution would result in apparent decrease in entropy (as seen via a restricted set of observables), are a set of measure zero within the entire state space.
-The GRW mechanism then suppresses these abnormal states and only the denser set of normal states, which under unitary time evolution result in apparent increase in entropy (as seen via a restricted set of observables) survive and thus eventually, thermal equilibrium is achieved.
-Apart from the restriction on observables, this proposal already puts restrictions on the initial state of the system, as well as a restriction on viable systems--those that are thermodynamically normal.
-It is conceivable that systems may be constructed which are not thermodynamically normal and violate the condition that in the entire state space, abnormal states constitute a mere measure zero set, such as in integrable systems and systems with large number of symmetries and many-body localization~\cite{ETHREview,Mori_2018_ETH_rev,MBL1,ETH_typ_MBL_GGE}.
-Further it is entirely possible that a system is prepared in such an abnormal state or a superposition of them (such an initial state may be thermodynamically distinct from normal state which would not be reached via unitary evolution~\cite{Landsman2017}) and then it would never achieve thermal equilibrium within this proposal.
-The constraint that certain configurations constitute a measure zero set does not imply that they may be ignored physically; for example the set of natural numbers embedded in the set of real numbers or any countable subset thereof, constitutes a set of measure zero, yet do not lose their significance.
-Further, it is well known that microscopic systems (where GRW collapses are suppressed) such as confined gasses may showcase pre-thermalization or thermalization behavior~\cite{Mori_2018_ETH_rev}, as also mentioned in Ref.~\cite{DavidAlbert2000TimeAndChance}.
-Finally the proposal also restricts to low-entropic initial conditions, requiring the so called 'past hypothesis'~\cite{DavidAlbert2000TimeAndChance}.
+The GRW mechanism suppresses these abnormal states and only normal states, which under unitary time evolution result in apparent increase in entropy survive and thus eventually, thermal equilibrium is achieved.
+Apart from the restriction on observables, this proposal puts restrictions on the initial state of the system, as well as a restriction on viable systems--those that are thermodynamically normal.
+It is conceivable that systems may be prepared in such an abnormal state, close to it or a superposition of them (such an initial state may be thermodynamically distinct from normal state) and then it would never achieve thermal equilibrium within this proposal.
+That certain configurations constitute a measure zero set, does not imply that they may be ignored physically~\cite{Sklar1993Physics,Stanf_Enc_phil24}.
+Indeed, it is well known that in complex classical systems with mixed phase spaces composed of chaotic regimes with embedded small islands of regularity, the very existence of these islands can significantly change the system dynamics and its relaxation properties~\cite{Sticky_Hamiltonian,sticky_3,Sticky_ZASLAVSKY2002461}.
+Finally special, low-entropy initial conditions are employed~\cite{DavidAlbert2000TimeAndChance}.